BanementI/random-repos/README.md

 - [Bonarr](https://github.com/bonarr/Bonarr)- For porn.
 (Dead though).
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script for adding series and movies based on Trakt lists.
 - [Syncarr](https://github.com/syncarr/syncarr) - Sync Radarr, Sonarr or Lidarr instances.
-- [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Automatic health checks on files and scripts to change media containers.
-For example, reduction in file size with little to no quality loss BUT it requires treancsoding.
 - [Organizr](https://github.com/causefx/Organizr) - Organises all services running into neat tabs with a rich interface.
 - [Ombi](https://github.com/tidusjar/Ombi) - For Plex and Emby.
 - [Bobarr](https://github.com/bonarr/Bonarr) - Radarr, Sonarr and Jackett all together, with a VPN and running in docker.